 Here Comes the Science Bit…

-Writing is a left-brain activity.
-This side of the brain likes thinking in words.
-It’s logical and analytical.
-Journaling fully engages the left-brain, freeing up the right-brain to deal with non-verbal cues, to intuit, and to tune into feelings.
+Writing is a left-brain activity that is logical and analytical.
+Journaling fully engages the left brain and the right side of the brain that can tune into feelings, reasoning and creative problem-solving.
 Both parts of the brain get to do what they’re best at, and they get to do it in tandem, allowing you to better understand what you’re thinking and feeling.

-Taking this a step further, the physical act of writing things down increases focus and motivation, making it easier to achieve goals and form habits.
-If you think something and don’t write it down, you’re only engaging the right-brain.
-The mere act of putting those thoughts down on paper means your left-brain is on-board too.
+Taking this a step further, the physical act of writing things down reduces stress while increasing focus and motivation, making it easier to achieve goals and form habits.
+If you think something and don’t write it down, you’re only engaging the right side of your brain.
+The mere act of putting those thoughts down on paper means the left side of your brain is on-board too.

 The power of this whole-brain activity is that it taps into the subconscious mind, allowing you to see things differently and feel more confident about the steps you need to take to achieve the change you want in your life.